pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 > This is the script we developed in [Step 2](/tutorials/integrations/otel/#write-the-pxl-script) with a few modifications:

-> - We changed the DataFrame's `start_time` argument to use `px.plugin.start_time`.
-This value can be configured using the `Summary Window` field on this page.
+> - We changed the DataFrame's `start_time` and `end_time` arguments to use `px.plugin.start_time` and `px.plugin.end_time`.
+These are set whenever the plugin executes the script.
+The size of this window sample can be configured using the `Summary Window` field on this page.

 > - We removed the `Endpoint` parameter.
-We configured the plugin with this value in Step 3.
+The plugin sets this value from what We configured in Step 3.

 > - We removed the `px.display()` call on the last line.
 This was used to display the data in the Live UI when developing our script in the Scratch Pad.